kcoopermiller/reveal-template/README.md

 bun run build
 ```

-This:
+This creates production-ready files using Vite:

-- Compiles SCSS themes to CSS (including the Scout theme)
+- Compiles SCSS themes to CSS
 - Builds reveal.js core and plugins as ES modules
-- Creates production-ready bundles with legacy browser support
+- Optimizes assets with legacy browser support
+- Generates source maps for debugging

 The presentation can be deployed to any static hosting service.
-All necessary files are in:
+All necessary files are generated in `dist/`.
-- `index.html` - Your presentation
-- `dist/` - Built CSS and JS
-- `plugin/` - Plugin files
-- `css/print/` - Print styles

 For development, use `bun run dev` for instant hot module reloading.